14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 PLUS!
 Don't miss our bonus section of free Catherine wheel crochet patterns.
 You will see how much you can do with this beautiful stitch, from hand warmers and home decor to full afghans.

-Find more stitches to try with our amazing Crochet Stitch Directory
+If you crochet, then you will want to see this page.
+You'll easily find more stitches to try with our amazing Crochet Stitch Directory

 Catherine Wheel Crochet

 The Catherine Wheel Stitch Pattern is worked back and forth in rows.
 It can be crocheted in a solid color, 2 colors, or 3 colors.